A multimodal stress detection dataset with facial expressions and physiological signals: Methods

 \subsection{Data collection protocol}

 Our stress detection study was conducted in a laboratory setting.
-We aimed to detect students' stress during their typical duties in a laboratory setting while sitting behind a computer wearing a wristband.
-We collected data from 20 participants under different stress levels (normal and high stress).
+We aimed to detect students' stress during their typical activities in a laboratory setting, while sitting behind a computer wearing a wristband.
+We collected data from 30 participants under different stress levels (normal and high stress).
 The normal stress level was assumed when the participants were at rest or performing a task that did not require significant mental effort.
-For the stressful tasks, we asked participants to accomplish the given assignment in a limited period of time\cite{koldijk2014swell}.
-Each of these tasks are supposed to be performed for 10 minutes.
-However, due to data synchronization issues, 30 seconds of data is trimmed from the beginning and ending of each task.
-This gives us 9 minutes worth of information for each participant and each task.
+For the stressful tasks, we asked participants to accomplish the given assignment in a limited time \cite{koldijk2014swell}.
+Each of these tasks was supposed to be performed for 10 minutes.
+However, 30 seconds of data was trimmed from the beginning and end of each task to synchronize the video and physiological signals.
+This gives us 9 minutes of data for each participant and each task.
 The actions for nine different data collection sessions (tasks) and the duration of each session are provided in Table \ref{task}.
-All the subjects used the complete allotted time for all the tasks, except, eight out of the twenty participants decided to complete Delivering the Presentation Task (T3) earlier than the allotted time.
-In these cases, we stored only the data of the task duration.
-In addition, Table \ref{task} gives the expected stress level for each task.
+All subjects used the complete allotted time for all the tasks, except eight out of the 30 participants who completed delivering the presentation task (T3) earlier than the allotted time.
+Table \ref{task} gives the expected stress level for each task.